 By: admin | Posted on: January 23, 2018

-The property is a 1950’s semi detached house, of cavity wall construction.
+The property in questions is a 1950’s semi detached house, of cavity wall construction.

 Unfortunately on the day of the survey, the visible puddle wasn’t evident, but as somebody that has previous experience with this issue first hand I was pretty certain I knew what the issue was, it was just a question of proving it……

 The client was contacted, as I needed to confirm asbestos wasn’t present in the flooring, I know of some cases where it is present in magnesite flooring.
 Tests confirmed there was none present, and a re-visit was booked – so on this visit I hoped to prove the issue, and also inspect the floor to work out repair costs.